belaban/workshop/README.instructor.txt

 If no internet connection is available, make sure that the distribution includes the full `lib` directory.
 Without the JARs, the demos and labs won't work.

-The slides are written in asciidoc and can be rendered via: asciidoc --backend slidy <file>.adoc.
-As an alternative, the reveal.js or deck.js backend can be used, but this currently needs to be installed (google for how-to).
+The slides are written in asciidoc.
+To render them in HTML (in the slides directory), execute `ant slides`.

 Java (7+) and ant are required to prepare the distribution.
 Running 'ant' in the main dir (workshop) will download ivy and other required libs into ./lib and compile the local code into ./classes.